Yelfive/md-notes/Linux/Commands.md

     read -s -p 'Enter your password:' password
     ```

+- `r` Real

+    Read real characters, do not escape them.

+    When reading from stdin, a `\` can use a multiple

 - Read file

     `cat` a file and pipe(`|`) it to `while read`